Fall is in the air and I am loving all things pumpkin!

 1 stick or 1/2 cup butter, melted (115 grams)

 2/3 cup plain yogurt (120 grams) (can substitute milk or water)

 3 cups flour (500 grams) (I use a mix of wheat and white flours)

 2 teaspoons baking soda

 1/2 teaspoon pumpkin pie spice (can substitute 1/4 teaspoon of cloves, 1/4 teaspoon of nutmeg and 1/4 teaspoon ginger)

 Combine pumpkin, melted butter, oil, yogurt eggs, sugar and vanilla.
 Mix well.
 In a separate bowl, mix flour, baking soda, salt, cinnamon and pumpkin pie spice.
 Stir dry ingredients into pumpkin mixture until blended.

 Pour into three buttered loaf pans.

-Bake for 35-45 minutes at 350 degrees F or until toothpick or fork inserted comes out clean.
+Bake for 35-45 minutes at 350 degrees F (170 degrees C or Gas Mark 4) or until toothpick or fork inserted comes out clean.